richardjm/richardjm.github.io/docs/3d-printing/klipper-from-scratch.md

              0       0      0       0       0       0
 ```

-Get the canbus_uuid of the Octopus board
+Get the canbus_uuid of the Octopus board, you may have to stop the klipper service
+and reset the octopus board - one click this time.

 ```sh
 ~/klipper $ ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0